creviceapp/creviceapp/readme.markdown

 ### VolumeControl

-`VolumeControl` is a utility static class about Windows's volume controller.
+`VolumeControl` is a utility static class about system audio volume.
 To use this class, declare as following:
 ```cs
 using CreviceApp.WinAPI.CoreAudio;